coinbase/multisig-tool/README.md

 2. Use `browserify` to resolve dependencies:

-    `browserify -r bip38 -s Bip38 > multisig/bip38.js`
+    `browserify -r bip38 -s Bip38 > lib/multisig/bip38.js`

-Then we [amend](https://github.com/coinbase/multisig-tool/commit/f8bbcb87ec50dc9414ca10e18c9fc0a8f4737322) the `multisig/bip38.js` to support progress callbacks and Web Worker messages handling.
+Then we [amend](https://github.com/coinbase/multisig-tool/commit/f8bbcb87ec50dc9414ca10e18c9fc0a8f4737322) the `lib/multisig/bip38.js` to support progress callbacks and Web Worker messages handling.

+We need this as a separate file, because we're using it with web workers.

 ## Improvements missing

 1. There is currently no error checking whatsoever.
 That means the tool won't let you know if something is wrong with your input or with anything else.
 It will just silently stop working.

 2. There is also currently no support for **group vaults**.

-3. At the moment if your highest HD index is more than 12, it won't be able to fetch the unspent outputs, because of API limitations.

 We plan to tackle those issues soon, but we do accept community contributions as well.
 So if you have a solution for some of these, please submit a pull request!